ilmenit/CC65-Advanced-Optimizations/README.md

 ```

 Unfortunately 6502 does not work well with pointers - it is 8bit processor but to address available memory space you need 16bit.
 To allow nested structs and complex pointer arithmetics the compiler cannot do strong optimizations here which leads to ineffective and bloated code.
+No matter how good compiler is, 16bit pointers are ineffective on 6502.
+Preferably they should be changed into array indexes (of "unsigned char" type), and arrays then should be max.
+256 bytes long.

 What we can do, and I recommend to start programming with such approach, is to change "array of structs" to "struct of arrays":